Shopify Plus Partner Klaviyo Master Platinum Partner Full-Service eCommerce Agency

 1. New Subscribers

-New Subscribers have been to your website and have subscribed to your newsletter but they have not yet made a purchase.
-The goal here is to get the subscriber to convert into a first time customer.
+New Subscribers have been to your website and have subscribed to your newsletter, but they have not yet made a purchase.

 Trigger – Visitor Subscribes to Newsletter